ibm-cloud-docs/cephaas/s3_credential_sds_view.md

 # View S3 credential details
 {: #view-s3-credential-sds}

-View object storage S3 credential using the UI and CLI.
+View object storage S3 credential by using the UI and CLI.
 {: shortdesc}